 How to Determine Your Grade Point Average (GPA)

-Counseling and Psychological Services Seminars: Build skills and learn new strategies for academic success by enrolling in a free one-hour seminar from Counseling Services.
+Counseling and Psychological Services Seminars: Build skills and learn new strategies for academic success by enrolling in a free one-hour seminar from Counseling and Psychological Services.
 Spaces for each seminar are limited so students should plan ahead when selecting a date.

-Satisfactory Academic Progress (SAP) Appeal Form: Students should be advised that an SAP Appeal is a separate appeals process from an appeal seeking to waive academic dismissals from your academic department.
+Satisfactory Academic Progress (SAP) Information: Students should be advised that an SAP Appeal is a separate appeals process from an appeal seeking to waive academic dismissals from your academic department.
 One appeal does not necessarily impact the results of the other appeal (i.e. receiving a waiver of your academic dismissal does not mean that you will receive your SAP appeal, and likewise, receiving a positive result in your SAP appeal will not ensure a waiver of dismissal from your academic department).
 Be sure to follow through with all requirements for both appeals.